Want to know more? Contact our team of experts today and see how much your claim could be worth!

 If your business invests in research and development, you should definitely consider making use of the R&D tax credit claim scheme.
 A claim can be made in one of three ways:

-While we may be biased, we strongly recommend making a claiming via a specialist.
+While we may be biased, we strongly recommend making a claim via a specialist.
 Even if you don’t use Green Jellyfish, make sure you use a specialist.
 There are several good reasons for this:

 Don’t get us wrong, we love accountants.
 They’re great at what they do but they aren’t specialised in the field.
 It would be like asking a car mechanic to service an aeroplane; sure, they might have some idea of what to look for, but they will possess no more than a rudimentary understanding.